 - Getting a local cell phone: Purchasing a cell phone from a local carrier is a good option, especially if you're planning to receive calls.
 Low end devices are available at the San Jose International Airport for around $30.

 - Please note: If your data, photos or other necessary information is stored in the “cloud” you may not have access to it.
 Check your settings and adjust as necessary.

 - Costa Rica uses 110 volt, 60 cycle electricity, and 2- or 3-pronged flat type outlets, the same as in the US.
 If you are visiting from outside of the US, you may need an adapter.

 - WiFi is available at the port but not always reliable.

-You are at latitude 8 in Golfito or 7 at the Banko… The weather is hot, powerfully sunny and prone to afternoon downpours here in the rainforest.
+You are at latitude 8 in Golfito or 7 at the Banko.
+The weather is hot, powerfully sunny, and prone to afternoon downpours.
+The following gear is recommended: